Looking for the Best Hikes in Europe? Look no further!

 The trail is definitely one of the best hikes in Europe because of its remarkable sceneries and enriching exposure to the Irish culture along the way.

-But at the end you can experience the North, as it should be experienced with a few winter activities like dog sledding and visit the colourful fishing villages like Skarsvåg, which is the world’s northernmost fishing village and Gjesvær with its amazing views of the Gjesværstappan Archipelago.
+But at the end you can experience the North, as it should be experienced - with a number of wonderful winter activities, including dog sledding, and visiting the colourful fishing villages like Skarsvåg, which is the world’s northernmost fishing village, and Gjesvær with its amazing views of the Gjesværstappan Archipelago.

 The renowned Slovenian Mountain Trail also known as Transverzala will take you to and from some of the best natural pearls.

-Along the Kamnik-Savinja trail, you’ll see simple examples of traditional alpine architecture in a shape of chapels made of wood and huts nestled in the scrumptiously green meadows wrapped by dense pine forests.
+Along the Kamnik-Savinja trail, you’ll see simple examples of traditional alpine architecture in a shape of chapels made of wood and huts nestled in the scrumptiously green meadows cuddled by some dense pine forests.